-Incorrect disassembly may result in injury.
+Incorrect disassembly may result in injuries.

-- Before disassembling, ensure that the flow monitor has cooled down/warmed up to a temperature range between 0 and 40°C - To protect against hazardous media residue, wear personal protective equipment.
+- Before disassembling, ensure that the flow monitor has cooled down/ warmed up to a temperature range between 0 and 40° C - Wear personal protection equipment to protect against hazardous media which may still be present inside the device.

-With hazardous media, the protective equipment specified in the Safety Data Sheet of the medium must be worn.
+As specified in the Safety Data Sheet of the medium, protective equipment must be worn when handling hazardous media.
 In addition, the specifications of the system operator must be followed.
 If no protective equipment is specified, suitable protective gloves and goggles must be worn.